 Might that explain why casinos typically promote pokies so heavily?

 The saying goes that the card counting is simple to learn, but takes a lifetime to master.
 You must be very good, have an exceptional memory and plenty of practice to make it work.
 If you possess those three talents, however, there is a big advantage to the players in counting cards, and therefore no love lost among casino operators for gifted card-counters.
 The art of counting cards consists of four simple steps:

-So certainly you can try counting cards to the best of your ability, but take into account that most online blackjack games electronically “shuffle” the cards after each round, which makes it practically impossible to gain any practical benefit from counting cards.
+Certainly you can try counting cards to the best of your ability, but take into account that most online games electronically “shuffle” the cards after each round, which makes it practically impossible to gain any practical benefit from counting cards.

-Still, there are casino operators and blackjack variants which advertise using an 8 deck rotation without intermittent shuffling like their real-world counterparts.
-There is software that counts cards for you, although its usefulness online is dubious for the reasons mentioned.
-But certainly you should keep your eyes open and seek any edge that may improve your chances to beat the house.
-All is fair in love and blackjack!
+It is possible to find blackjack games which use an eight deck rotation without intermittent shuffling like their real-world counterparts have.
+You can use software that counts cards for you, although its usefulness online is dubious for the reasons mentioned.
+However, its a good idea to keep your eyes open and not miss anything that may give you a higher winning potential to beat the house.

-There is a reason that insurance companies prosper, and casinos too.
-The odds are calculated in advance to be in their favor.
+The odds are calculated in advance to be in insurance companies and casinos favor.
 In blackjack, for half the value of your ante, you can buy “insurance” if the dealer’s open card is an ace.
 The dealer then checks for a blackjack and if so, you must have been dealt a blackjack of your own to win.
 Otherwise, you will only win 2: 1 on your insurance and you will get no other winnings or losses.
 Insurance improves the house’s edge to 7.4%, so the odds says that taking what amounts to a side bet is usually not worth it, unless you are like Hollywood’s “Rain Man” and absolutely certain that the dealer’s hole card is a 10!